Harry Potter influences and analogues: Star Wars

 The Harry Potter series shares many similarities with George Lucas's Star Wars with respect to main characters, especially heroes and villains, as well as story plotlines.
 Scholar Deborah Cartmell states that Harry Potter's story is based as much on Star Wars as it is on any other text.

 The life of Harry Potter, the main hero of the series, parallels that of Luke Skywalker, who is the main hero of the Original Star Wars trilogy with both characters living dull and ordinary lives until a later age when they are recruited by an older mentor.
 Harry Potter trains to become a wizard at his late childhood and mentored by Albus Dumbledore in facing his destiny and enemy Lord Voldemort; whereas Luke Skywalker trains to become a Jedi at his early adulthood and is mentored by Obi-Wan Kenobi in facing his destiny and enemy Darth Vader (also known as Lord Vader).
 Both characters were also brought at infancy to their foster families directly by their future mentors.

 The main villains of both the franchises also share many similarities.
 Tom Riddle was once also a student of the hero's mentor, Dumbledore at Hogwarts, also studying to be a wizard before he turned evil and transformed into Voldemort.
 Likewise, Anakin Skywalker was also a student of the hero's mentor, Obi-Wan Kenobi with the Jedi Order training to be a Jedi Knight before he turned to the dark side and transformed into Darth Vader.

 The mentors of the main heroes also share many parallels.
 Both also mentored the main villain of their stories before they turned bad and betrayed their respective mentor.
 Both mentors were also eventually killed when fighting their former students.
-Albus Dumbledore was betrayed by Tom Riddle before being eventually killed off by him as Lord Voldemort (through Draco Malfoy and Snape).
-Obi-Wan was betrayed by Anakin Skywalker before eventually being killed off by him as Darth Vader.
+Albus Dumbledore was betrayed by Tom Riddle before being eventually killed by him as Lord Voldemort (through Draco Malfoy and Snape).
+Obi-Wan was betrayed by Anakin Skywalker before eventually being killed by him as Darth Vader.
 Both also voluntarily allowed themselves to be killed and advised the hero from beyond the grave.

 Both stories have a "Dark Side" the followers of which are the villains of the story as well as their own followers/apprentices.

 Both stories also have a prophesied "Chosen One" who will destroy evil.
 In the Harry Potter series, it is Harry Potter who is the chosen one who would defeat the Dark Lord Voldemort.
 In Star Wars, it is presumed and appears to be Luke Skywalker, but actually revealed to be Anakin Skywalker as proclaimed in the Jedi prophecy who would destroy the Sith and bring balance to the Force.
 He does this after being redeemed by his son, Luke Skywalker.
 More recent theories contrast this and argue that Luke is indeed the chosen one who will bring balance to The Force.